raiet13/js-rails-updated/notes.md

 - Next Steps -

-- Log In or Sign Up with Google --> Add sign in with Google (check login or sign up page and use/keep password?)

 - Use jQuery/ajax for TV show/characters
-    -> Index Page
-    -> Show Page with "next"
-    -> "has_many" == use the TV shows to render new characters without a redirect
+    -> Index Page -> Click button to render "recorded shows to user page" -> Show Page with "next" (cycle through all shows) -> "has_many" == use the TV shows to render new characters without a redirect -> Show the characters in a Show AND render new characters w/o redirect

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 - Nice to Haves -

+- Log In or Sign Up with Google --> Add sign in with Google (check login or sign up page and use/keep password?)